rgerum/clonk-blender-exporter/readme.md

 ## Material files
-Material files are currently generated with default settings.
-The materials name is defined by the materials assigened to the object in Blender.
-If the material contains a node with a texture, the texture is added to the exported material definition.
+The exporter only uses material properties defined in the panel "Clonk Material" in the Material menu.
+Therefore, it is best to not tought the other material properties that Blender offerst, as these do not have any effect on the exported material.
+When you select a texture image, you can use the "UV Editor" to define on which parts of the mesh the texture is mapped.

 *Note: as material names share a global namespace in OpenClonk, ensure that your material name is unique, e.g. by prefixing it with the object's name.*